skade/leveldb/README.md

 ## Rust version policy

-`leveldb` is built and tested stable releases of Rust.
+`leveldb` is built and tested on stable releases of Rust.
 This is currently `1.0.0-beta`.
 Nightlies might not build at any point and failures are allowed.

 ## Prerequisites